Dynamic Modeling and Control of Multi-Stack Alkaline Water Electrolysis Systems with Shared Gas Separators and Lye Circulation:Industrial Data-Based Validation and Simulation: Controller Design

 \subsection{Control Objective}

-The primary control objective is to maximize hydrogen production while tracking the fluctuating energy input.
-Meanwhile, stack temperature should be stabilized to reduce thermal stress, and repeated adjustments of lye/cooling water flow should be minimized to alleviate fatigue.
-To achieve these goals, the overall objective function of the controller is set as:
+The controller aims to maximize hydrogen production while tracking the available power.
+It also regulates temperature to limit thermal stress and avoids frequent changes in lye and cooling flows. {The objective function is defined in terms of minimizing the cost, as follows:}